potato-arcade/p64/README.md

 - Memory bank access to framebuffer

-- Memory bank access to code
+- Memory bank access to the ROM code, so you can write self-modifying code

 ## If you like this, you should like these repos too